sandagolcea/takeaway/README.md

 <!--
 TODO:
 Add tests for takeaway.rb

+Check if the dish is still added even if it is not on the list.

 Another option was to have a list of hashes for the dish:
   # def create_dish(name, price)